evkx/evkx.github.io/content/models/bmw/ix2/iX2_xDrive30/_index.md

 The battery has a gross capacity of 68kWh and a net capacity of 64,7kWh, meaning you have a 3,3kWh buffer for protection.
 (4,9%).

 The [WLTP range](../../../../guides/understandingrange/wltp) varies from 449 to 417 km (279-259 mi), depending on car options.
 Bigger wheels are an example of an equipment option that increases consumption and reduces the electric range.
-The consumption is between 14,4kWh/100km for the basic version and 15,5kWh/100km for the top trim version for the WLTP standard test.
+The consumption is between 14.4kWh/100km for the basic version and 15.5kWh/100km for the top trim version for the WLTP standard test.
 For more details about the range, see real-world data and range listing on this model's [range and consumption](rangeandconsumption/) page.

 The maximum DC charging speed is 130kW.
 A full charge from 0 - 100% would take 61 minutes, while a more common scenario of 10-80% would take 33 minutes.
-If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 1% to 51%, resulting in an actual charge speed, including time loss on 85kW.
+If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 1% to 51%, resulting in an actual charge speed, including time loss, of 85kW.
 Each charge session would take 23 minutes and 55 seconds.

-For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 22kWh/100km, 1000km will take 10 hours and 12 minutes to drive.
+For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 22kWh/100km, 1000km will take 10 hours and 12 minutes.
 This trip will require five charge session(s) charging from 1% to 50%.
 The total time lost for charging up the battery will be 112 minutes.

 ### Onboard charger